LoyolaChicagoCS/gradhandbook/source/assistantships.rst

 Research assistantships in Computer Science may also be available from time to time depending upon the availability of faculty research grants.
 Other units of the university sometimes offer TA awards for Computer Science students.

 There is no separate application for seeking research assistantship or TA awards in other units of the university.
-All applications are initially reviewed by the Graduate Program Director.
+All applications are initially reviewed by the |gpd|.

 **************************
 New Student Assistantships
 **************************

-New applicants to the Master's programs in Computer Science should get an email from the GPD when admission is first recommended.
+New applicants to the Master's programs in Computer Science should get an email from the |gpd| when admission is first recommended.
 This email should have a link near the end to a form to apply for a TA award.

 Have your application complete by the **deadline** date of:
 * *February 15* for **Fall** admission